yitaolee/TEMPLATE_BUILD_PREVIEW/README.md

 ## Test Web Element

+* Go back to TEMPLATE_BUILD_PREVIEW project
-* Copy the web element to assets folder
+* Copy the web element created from previous step to assets folder
 * data need to be put in DefaultTemplateData class as a new public static readonly member
 * Put a new case someTemplateName in getDefaultData in TemplateComponent Class
 * Use http://localhost:4200/preview/someTemplateName to check if the page is loaded succesfully